 - In a large bowl, whisk together the flour, baking powder and salt.
 Set aside.

-- In the bowl of a stand mixer, beat the butter and sugar together until fluffy.
+- In a large bowl, use an electric hand mixer to beat the sugar and butter together until fluffy.
 Add the egg whites, one at a time, fully incorporating after each addition.
 Add the egg and vanilla, mix to combine.